-\Denotes centers where students have completed units in recent years.
+\Denotes centers where students have completed units in years past.

-Appendix F - CPE Frequently Asked Questions
+Appendix F - Frequently Asked Questions about CPE

 I am a CTS MDiv student and have not completed any CPE program to date.
 What do I do?

-Find a CPE site with a certified CPE educator (you can search the CPE online directory of sites at: www.acpe.edu).
-Check out the specific requirements and dates for each site (varies by location) to see what is the best fit for you.
+Find a CPE site with a certified CPE Educator (you can search the CPE online directory of sites at: www.acpe.edu).
+Check out the specific requirements and dates for each site (this varies by location) to find a good fit for you.
 Submit an application to a site or sites (the application is the same for all sites).
 Go through an interview with the site.
-Once accepted, let the site know you are accepting the position, and then submit any CPE tuition requests to the CTS registrar Tina Shelton along with the acceptance letter and invoice.
-Enroll in FE 470A (3 credits - it counts as an elective) or FE470 (0 credits - if you are saving an elective for a different course).
-At the conclusion of the unit, send supervisor's final evaluation to the Director of Theological Field Education (dawnn.piranibrumfield@ctschicago.edu) and the Certificate of Completion to the registrar (tina.shelton@ctschicago.edu).
+Once accepted, let the site know you are accepting the position, and then submit any CPE tuition requests to the CTS registrar, Tina Shelton, along with the acceptance letter and invoice.
+Enroll in FE 470A\ (3 credits - it counts as an elective) or FE470 (0 credits - if you are saving an elective for a different course).
+At the conclusion of the CPE unit, send your supervisor's final evaluation to the Director of Theological Field Education (rpayden@ctschicago.edu) and the Certificate of Completion to the Registrar (tina.shelton@ctschicago.edu).
 For more information on the process, consult the MDiv Handbook.

-I am a Bayan MDiv student.
+\I am a Bayan MDiv student.
 Is any of this different for me?

 You are required to take FE470A for 3 credits.
 You may petition to transfer a unit of CPE if you completed it within three years prior to your matriculation.

-I am an CTS or Bayan MDiv student who has previously completed CPE and would like it to be credited on my transcript in fulfillment of program requirements.
-In order to receive a transfer credit, we will only need the documentation, e.g. a CPE certificate of completion and the CPE supervisor's final evaluation.
-Then, it could be a transfer credit.
-Send supervisor's final evaluation to (dawnn.piranibrumfield@ctschicago.edu) and the Certificate of Completion to tina.shelton@ctschicago.edu.
-The unit must have been completed within the three years prior to matriculation.
+I am an CTS or Bayan MDiv student who has previously completed CPE and would like it to be credited on my transcript to fulfill program requirements.
+What do I need to do?

+In order to receive a transfer credit, CTS will need documentation from your completed CPE unit as proof that this requirement has been fulfilled.
+The needed documents are the CEP Certificate of Completion and the CPE supervisor's Final Evaluation.
+Send the CPE supervisor's Final Evaluation to rpayden@ctschicago.edu and the Certificate of Completion to tina.shelton@ctschicago.edu.
+The unit must have been completed within the three years prior to matriculation to qualify.

-I'm a CTS or Bayan MDIV Student in need of doing CPE but there isn't a CPE site nearby.
-Consult the list of remote sites.
-You'll have to apply and be accepted to the unit, as well as arrange for your own site placement.
+I'm a CTS or Bayan MDiv student in need of doing CPE but there isn't a CPE site nearby.
+What do I do?

+Consult the list of remote sites included in this MDiv Handbook.
+You'll have to apply and be accepted to the unit, as well as arrange for your own site placement per the requirements of your Certified CPE Educator.

-I am a CTS or Bayan MDiv student who is currently in a CPE program but did not enroll in FE470 or FE470A as I should have.
+I am a CTS or Bayan MDiv student who is currently in a CPE program, but I did not enroll in FE470 or FE470A as I should have.
 How can this be resolved?

 Submit any CPE tuition requests to the registrar Tina Shelton along with the acceptance letter and invoice.
 Enroll in FE470 (0 credits) or FE470A (3 credits).
-At the conclusion of the unit, send supervisor's final evaluation to the Director of Theological Field Education (dawnn.piranibrumfield@ctschicago.edu) and the Certificate of Completion to the registrar (tina.shelton@ctschicago.edu).
-For more information on the process, consult the MDiv handbook.
+At the conclusion of the unit, send your CPE supervisor's Final Evaluation to the Director of Theological Field Education (rpayden@ctschicago.edu) and the Certificate of Completion to the Registrar (tina.shelton@ctschicago.edu).
+For more information on the process, consult additional pages in this MDiv Handbook.

 How long is CPE?

-Each accredited center determines the length (Fall, Winter, Spring, Summer, Extended), site placement (on-site, arranged placement site with agency, student-initiated placement site) and modality (on-site supervision; remote supervision) of their program.
+Each accredited center determines the length (Fall, Winter, Spring, Summer, Extended), site placement (on-site, arranged placement site with agency, student-initiated placement site) and modality (on-site supervision; remote supervision) of their own program.
+The length of CPE units varies, and you need to find something that works best for you.